IAmAnthem/CanineCalculations/ReadMe.md

 - Open the `Validation-UnknownToKnown.txt` file
 - Launch the script
 - Pick `KNOWNS.csv` as your source
-- Select `1) Compare an UNKNOWN canine to a KNOWN canine`
+- Select `UNKNOWN canine to a KNOWN canine`
-- Select the known pet as `1 - Ballad Fireball 730/55 - Dave`
+- Select the known pet as `Ballad Fireball 730/55`
 - Select the first comparison block in the Validation file (Ballad)
 - Paste the entire block into the input window
-- Hit `ENTER` or click `OK` button, calculations are performed
+- Click `Process Comparison` button, calculations are performed
-  - Note the `--- --- STATUS: Solved 5 ot 17 --- ---`
+  - Note the `--- --- STATUS: Solved 5 of 17 --- ---`
-  - This is the same output as Option 4 in the menu
+- Review the Column-based output to the right
-- Select `3) Report current result in vertical columns` to review what know so far
   - Any `solved` traits will be a single number
-  - Any `ranges` will appear as lowNumber - highNumber
+  - Any `ranges` will appear as `lowNumber to highNumber`
-  - Subtotal is a ranged subtotal of what we've calculated
+  - TOTAL is a ranged subtotal of what we've calculated
   - Overall is only reporting the comparison we found in the string `Overall she seems to be ?????`
     - This can be useful, look at the results so far
+      ```
-      - Subtotal = 700 - 728
+      TOTAL = 700 - 728
-      - Overall  = 721 - 725
+      Overall  = 721 - 725
+      ```
     - Even though we don't have it solved, we know for sure it must be in the range of $Overall

 ```